arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

-The Project Owner acts as a concierge, connecting scientific project users with the right Arcus staff to resolve their issues, and checking to make sure the project is progressing smoothly.
+The Project Owner acts as a concierge, connecting scientific project users with the right Arcus staff to set up a scientific project in the most helpful way possible.

 Project Owners don't assist with research tasks like writing code or analyzing data, although they can help connect researchers to training and resources so they can do those things themselves.
+The [Data Science and Biostatistics Unit](https://www.research.chop.edu/data-science-and-biostatistics-unit) is a fee-for-service team within DBHi that can be hired as additional help for scientists who need help working in their Arcus labs.

 </div>